YiwenLiebesleid/3-Equations/data_gen_scripts/README.md

-# 3-Equations
+# 3-Equations (basic generation for each modality)
 Dataset description:
  - In our experiments, we have 10000 examples
- - An example consists of three equations on a blank image in **random** locations
+ - An example consists of three equations on a blank image in random locations
- - Equations contain operations like logs, exponents, fractions rather than just additions or subtractions
+ - Equations contain operations like logs, exponents, and fractions rather than just additions or subtractions
  - Each example has an audio sample reading out two of the three equations at random, with a one-second silence between the equations
- - Each example has a lip video related to the synthesized audio clip
+ - Each example has a lip movement video related to the synthesized audio clip

-File info
- - `dataset.csv` has all information compiled into one CSV - LaTeX equations, their spoken word plaintext translations, the (x, y) positions on the corresponding image, and which equations are read out loud by the audio sample (0 based)

 ## Image
-Use ```sympy.printing.latex.LatexPrinter``` to create equations, the equations may include fractions, logarithms, and exponents.
+Use ```sympy.printing.latex.LatexPrinter``` to create equations, which may include fractions, logarithms, and exponents.
 Use PIL to create the images.
 In our dataset, each image contains 3 equations.

 See: ```generate-strings.py```, ```generate-images.py```